 Precautions are in force to minimise the spread of COVID-19 (Coronavirus) in London and throughout the UK.
 These include closures of event venues, plus restrictions on public assembly.
 Most live events for the immediate future have been cancelled, postponed, or moved online.

 In light of this, the ‘Innovative Poetry Readings in London’ calendar of events is currently focused on online provision by London poets and organisations.
-A small number of London venues (primarily art galleries) are reopening; information about poetry activities there, and about in-person events planned for further in the future, is included below.
+A small number of London venues are reopening; information about poetry activities there, and about in-person events planned for further in the future, is included in a separate table below.
 If venturing out, please take the utmost care over your health and that of others, and bear in mind that cancellations may occur at short notice in light of the ongoing pandemic.

 If you would like to engage with poetry online from the comfort of your home, the poet Peter Philpott has assembled useful lists of links to online resources at www.modernpoetry.org.uk.
 If you are missing the experience of hearing innovative poetry performed aloud, his list of audio and video sites – http://www.modernpoetry.org.uk/av.html – may be of special interest.